Charles Borromeo Leads the True Reformation

 Charles was ordained a priest in 1563 (cardinals up until quite recently could be, and sometime were, laymen), and was appointed Archbishop of Milan a year later, in 1564.
 The new Bishop saw that the Protestants did have a point, for the Church was in many respects in a sorry state, with too many bishops, priests and religious promoted too quickly, unprepared for their duties, and descending into dissolute, if not outright scandalous, lives.

 Not so Cardinal Borromeo: His reforms in Milan met with much resistance, even an attempt on his life by some rebellious Franciscans.
-But Charles led by his own saintly example, putting into practical effect the reforms called for by the Council – he was one of the primary authors of the Roman Catechism, and the main force behind the setting up of seminaries, with their disciplined formative and academic program for the training of future priests and bishops.
+But Charles was resolute, putting into practical effect the reforms called for by the Council – he was one of the primary authors of the Roman Catechism, and the main force behind the setting up of seminaries, with their disciplined formative and academic program for the training of future priests and bishops.
 It was Charles who insisted on the teaching of Saint Thomas Aquinas, still enforced by the Second Vatican Council.

 By his diplomacy and numerous writings, he helped guide the Church in this tumultuous time, not least the troubled state of the Church in England.
 Cardinal Charles carried about pictures of his fellow Cardinal, John Fisher, along with Thomas More, both recently martyred, to whom he was greatly devoted.
 Edmund Campion, the great Jesuit and future martyr, stayed with Bishop Borromeo for eight days of prayer and conversation, before his fateful return to England, and, ultimately, his own martyrdom.